 Stationery-type items thicker than 1 inch or heavier than 1 pound are not accepted in letter-style envelopes.
 The contents of these packages must be secured by tying, banding, or using partitions on close-fitting interior containers to prevent shifting.

-[7-28-14] Mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents.
+Mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents (i.e. liquid), and include orientation arrows in accordance with Publication 52, section 226.
 Mailers must package and mail liquids under the following conditions:

-c.
-Glass and other breakable containers of liquid with a capacity of more than 4 fluid ounces must be triple-packaged according to the following requirements:
+- Breakable containers including, but not limited to, those made of glass, plastic, porcelain, and earthenware, and metal containers with pull-tabs (pop-tops) or friction-top closures, having a capacity of more than 4 fluid ounces must be triple-packaged according to the following requirements:

-2. Place the primary container inside another sealed, leakproof container (secondary container), such as a can or plastic bag.
+- Place the primary container inside another sealed, leakproof container (secondary container), such as a watertight can or plastic bag; and